Bertha L. "Bert" (née Funk) Roberts

 Her greatest joy was watching her grandchildren and great grandchildren.

-Bert is survived by a son, Gerald (Cheryl) Roberts of Godfrey; a daughter, Mary Beth Roberts of Jerseyville; a granddaughter, Nicole L. (Ryan) Lampert of Brighton; five great-grandchildren, Chance Lampert, Kanyon Lampert, Kazdyn Lampert, Kamren Roberts and Bryson Roberts; three sisters, Shirley J. Wiedman of Godfrey, Margaret Wisnasky of Godfrey and Joan (Alan) Brown of Chesterfield, MO, along with many nieces, nephews, extended family members and good friends.
+Bert is survived by a son, Gerald (Cheryl) Roberts of Godfrey; a daughter, Mary Beth Roberts of Jerseyville; a granddaughter, Nicole L. (Ryan) Lampert of Brighton; five great-grandchildren, Chance Lampert, Kanyon Lampert, Kazdyn Lampert, Kamren Roberts and Bryson Roberts; three sisters, Shirley J. Wiedman of Godfrey, Margaret Wisnasky of Godfrey and Joan (Alan) Brown of Chesterfield, MO; a special former son-in-law, Joe Morrissey, along with many nieces, nephews, extended family members and good friends.

 In addition to her husband, and parents, she was preceded in death by two sisters, Mary E. Lady and Patricia A. Funk, and three brothers, Robert J. Funk, Donald L. Funk and James Funk Nolan.